rituraj-navindgikar/camera-lidar-calibration/README.md

 # Camera-LiDAR Temporal Calibration

-**By Group 1** - a joint project for camera-LiDAR sensor calibration on the Hunter robot.
+**By Group 1** - A joint project for camera-LiDAR sensor calibration on the Hunter robot.

 ## Overview